AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/introduction.md

 ## Store Assist App

-The Store Assist App for iOS and Android&trade; devices interacts with [!DNL Walmart Commerce Technologies] to bring omnichannel fulfillment capabilities to your retail stores.
+The Store Assist App for iOS and Android devices interacts with [!DNL Walmart Commerce Technologies] to bring omnichannel fulfillment capabilities to your retail stores.

 * Send in-store and curbside pickup orders directly to store associates' mobile devices